beaverbuilder/documentation/docs/beaver-builder/layouts/columns/edit-a-column.md

 ### Column dimensions

 * Change the column widths when you have two or more columns across.
-Widths must add up to 100% on large devices, but medium and small device column width settings can total less than 100%.
+Widths must add up to 100% on large devices.
+If you have [custom widths set or medium for small devices](/beaver-builder/layouts/columns/prevent-column-stacking-with-custom-widths.md), those widths can total less than 100%.

 :::tip **Tip**
-When you have more than two columns across, it's easier to use the drag handle on the column instead of column settings.
+When you have more than two columns across, it's easier to use the drag handle on the column instead of column settings to change the widths.

 ![](/img/row-columns-edit-column-1.png)
 :::

 * Set a minimum column height.
-If you set a minimum column height for one column in a layer, it will propagate to all columns in the layer.
+If you set a minimum column height for one column in a column group, it will propagate to all columns in the group.
-  * Equalize the column heights of all columns in the layer, then choose whether the column content should be vertically aligned to the top, center, or bottom of the columns.
+* Equalize the column heights of all columns in the group, then choose whether the column content should be vertically aligned to the top, center, or bottom of the columns.
 The following screenshot shows two columns set to equal height and vertically centered.
 ![](/img/row-columns-edit-column-2.png)

 ### Text colors